databricks/spark-training/strata_2013/index.md

    `http://<master_node_hostname>:8080`

-   You should have been given `master_node_hostname` at the beginning of the tutorial, or you might have [launched your own cluster](launching-a-cluster.html) and made of note of it then.
+   You should have been given `master_node_hostname` at the beginning of the tutorial, or you might have [launched your own cluster](launching-a-cluster.html) and made a note of it then.
 You should see the Spark Standalone mode web interface, similar to the following (yours will probably show five slaves).

    ![Spark Standalone Web UI](img/standalone-webui640.png)

-   When your count does finish running, it should return the following result: `res: Long = 329641466`
+   When your count does finish running, it should return the following result:

+       res: Long = 329641466

 4. Recall from above when we described the format of the data set, that the second field is the "project code" and contains information about the language of the pages.
    For example, the project code "en" indicates an English page.